jimgordon20/jim-stashes/README.md

 # qb-stashes

-Configurable Stashes for for all leos stock and unstock creater jim_g
+Configurable Stashes for for all leos/gangs stock and unstock

 ## Dependency